 - And more…

-- Flexible Appointments – meet with Matt Majeski, in-person at our office, in the community at a location of their choosing, via phone conference, and/or online via video conference.
+- Flexible Appointments – Meet with Matt Majeski in-person at our office, in the community at a location of your choosing, via phone conference, and/or online via video conference.

 - After-hours & Weekend Availability – We also offers flexible after-hours and weekend appointments when requested.

-- Office Location – We’re located immediately inside our office building on the first floor.
-It’s short walk from the free parking lot.
-No stairs or elevators required.
+- Office Location – We’re located immediately inside our office building on the first floor to the right.
+It’s a short walk from the free parking lot, and no stairs or elevators are required.

-Legal Fees and Retainers in Family Law Cases
+Legal Fees & Retainers in Family Law Cases

 Retainers are required for all family law cases.
-They are collected at intake.
-Retainers are determined by type of case your situation.
-Please read: Minnesota Divorce Retainer to learn how it works in a family law case.
+The retainer is collected at the intake appointment.
+Retainers are determined by the type of case and your specific situation.
+Please read: Minnesota Divorce Retainer to learn how a retainer works in a family law case.

-Unfortunately, contingency fees are not permitted for family law cases.
+Unfortunately, contingency fees are not permitted in family law cases.
 Instead, work is billed at an hourly rate.
-We carefully maintains time records and provide monthly invoices.
-Our engagement letter and fee agreement thoroughly explains attorney services and paralegal services.
+However, we carefully maintain time records and provide monthly invoices to our clients.

-Certain expenses are included in our hourly rates.
-We do not bill separately for administrative costs of routine copies, routine mailings and postage fees, telephone services, or faxes.
-Instead, these case expenses are taken care of by the firm and included as part of our services.
+In addition, we differentiate between attorney services and paralegal services to reduce costs and also cover certain expenses.
+For instance, we do not bill separately for administrative costs of routine copies, routine mailings and postage fees, telephone services, or faxes.
+Instead, these case expenses are taken care of by the firm and included as part of our services to the client.